 Note: Myths 5 – 10 were taken from a post by a so-called prepper expert providing advice while dispelling “myths” about prepping and bugging out.
 I thought the advice to be so outrageously idiotic and dangerous that I felt the need to respond to this guy before he gets people killed.

-If you don’t understand threats, risks and mitigation then you need to read <Threats, Risk, Matrix, Mitigation : Part 1>.
+If you don’t understand threats, risks and mitigation then you need to read <read more>.
 Threats boil down to two things, and only two things; the probability that an event will occur and if it does occur what is the severity of impact to your family.
-Once that is established then you weigh it against what you can do to reduce the probability and severity to a level that you feel you can adequately deal with the situation.
+Once that is established then you weigh it against what you can do to reduce the probability and/or severity to a level that you feel you can adequately deal with the situation.
 Until then, you are making decisions by simple guesswork or worse yet, going off of emotions.

 Now, I do agree that in many emergencies and disasters a “shelter-in-place” decision makes sense.
-But what you have to have ready is a Plan B, Plan C, etc. <read more> You have in place options and alternatives to move your family to another location for safety purposes.
+But what you have to have ready is a Plan B, Plan C, etc. No matter what you have in place options and alternatives to move your family to another location for safety purposes.
 And trying to come up with those plans on the fly, under pressure, is not a good idea.
-Read this for more info <SURVIVING ANY DISASTER: Part 4>.

-What I would suggest is a solid plan in advanced on what scenarios you are comfortable with sheltering in place, and what scenarios you feel warrants bugging out.
-And most importantly – where.
+What I would suggest is a solid plan in advanced on what scenarios you are comfortable with sheltering in place, and what scenarios you feel warrants bugging-out.
+And most importantly – when and where.